petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system.md

 building-a-custom-ticketing-system/implementing-a-documentation-referral-system.md
 ```

 Liferay makes it easy for you to build digital solutions.
-For example, create a custom ticketing application with the styling and features needed for your business.
+For example, you can create a custom ticketing application with the styling and features needed for your business.

 ![See the custom ticketing system sample.](./building-a-custom-ticketing-system/images/01.png)